knowthelist/fhem-tablet-ui/README.md

 - **reading-filter**   : (default '.*')
 - **max-items**        : (default '100')

-Please this widget for debugging purpose within a normal page and klick it to see the events which updates all widgets.
+Place this widget for debugging purpose within a normal page and klick it to see the events which updates all widgets.
 ```html
 <div data-type="eventmonitor">EM</div>
 ```